 National Scholarships and Assured Scholarships are automatically awarded to students upon admission, provided they meet certain minimum academic requirements.

 Competitive Scholarships are awarded on the basis of a student's scholarship application.
-The application deadline is December 15, prior to your first summer/fall semester.
+The application deadline is January 15 (deadline extended), prior to your first summer/fall semester.

 To apply for competitive scholarships, you must: